Data handling with Pandas![link image 69](/icons/link.svg)

 inplace=True

-being operated on, so there's no need to writedataframe = dataframe.fillna(value=5.5)
+being operated on is modified, so there's no need to writedataframe = dataframe.fillna(value=5.5)

-Pandas offers the ability to work with time series.
+Pandas offers the possibility of working with time series.
 For example, we create a Series

 of 100 random data points every second starting from 01/01/2021